filogold/Automotive_data_logger/README.md

-The Rport pdf contains all the specifications and the steps made for the final product
+The Report pdf contains all the specifications and the steps made for the final product